SSez/sui-usdc-faucet/README.md

 4. **TreasuryCap Security**: The TreasuryCap<USDC> should be securely stored (held by the Faucet) and not leaked
 5. **USDC Integration**: Ensure you are interacting with the correct USDC package on your network

-## Testing with Aquilo Protocol
+## Testing

-After obtaining USDC from the faucet, you can test Aquilo Protocol interactions:
+After obtaining USDC from the faucet, you can test Protocol interactions:

-1. **Deposit to Treasury**: Use the obtained USDC to deposit into Aquilo's account system
+1. **Deposit to Treasury**: Use the obtained USDC to deposit
 2. **Open Positions**: Use the deposited collateral to open leveraged positions
 3. **Market Interactions**: Test various market operations with real USDC collateral